pramnora/python/library/README.md

 ...and, proceed as prevously mentioned above in step 1a.

-**NOTE**: If you try to import some library code...which hasn't yet been installed;
+**NOTE**: If you try to import some external library code...which hasn't yet been installed;
 then, you will get an *error message* stating something like:
 >> libraryName NOT recognised...?!
-...which, quite simply, means you have to install the 'external' library, first.
+...it, quite simply, means you have to install the 'external' library, first.

 ## Links